 The other stores that will be opening along with the Queens location on Wednesday are at in Sheepshead Bay, Brooklyn and Melville Mall in Huntington, Long Island.
 A fourth location in Lake Success Shopping Center in New Hyde Park, Long Island, will be opening on Sept.
 19, and two additional stores in the Fordham section of the Bronx and Essex Green, NJ, will debut in late fall.

-But the selection of Queens Place as one of the pilot locations seems particularly fitting, as the shopping center was constructed as a Macy’s in the mid-1960s.
+The selection of Queens Place as one of the first Backstage stores is particularly fitting, as the shopping center was constructed as a Macy’s in the mid-1960s.
 Though the store later relocated to the nearby Queens Center mall, Queens Place still houses a Macy’s Furniture Gallery.